duncpro/jaws-rest/README.md

 # JAWS-REST
 Boilerplate Gradle project for developing serverless RESTful API's on AWS using Java.

-JAWS is ideal for REST APIs which deal in relatively small and discrete payloads such as JSON objects.
+The primary motivation behind JAWS is to provide a platform for developing REST APIs which have minimal hosting cost, until the user-base grows significantly.
+By leveraging technologies such as **RDS Aurora Serverless**, **AWS API Gateway**, and **AWS Lambda**, JAWS applications have a hosting cost that is proportional to the amount of API calls which are being made.
+Another advantage to using a serverless architecture is that your application can effectively scale to any size in a very short amount of time without any human intervention.
+The aforementioned features make serverless ideal for startup projects.

+Since JAWS uses [Rex](https://github.com/duncpro/Rex) for request handling and [Jackal](https://github.com/duncpro/Jackal) for database interaction, migrating a JAWS application to serverful architecture is as simple as swapping in a new Guice module.
+In fact, JAWS applications can be run 100% locally right out of the box using the gradle `serve` task.

+## Caveats
-Streaming HTTP requests/responses is not supported and is currently outside the scope of this project.
+- Streaming HTTP requests/responses is not supported and is currently outside the scope of this project.
+JAWS is ideal REST applications which deal in discrete payloads such as JSON objects.
+- Unlike API Gateway and Lambda, RDS Aurora Serverless is not eligible for AWS free-tier.
+This means that JAWS applications are not completely free to host if you use the  relational-database.

 ## What's Included
 - [Gradle](https://github.com/gradle/gradle) for task automation.